Wyntuition/aspnetcore-workshop-kit/README.md

 # Workshop: ASP.NET Core

-Workshop to understand and build a ASP.NET Core app from scratch
+Workshop to understand and build an ASP.NET Core app from scratch